-In anticipation of being able to open to the public in 2021, a live presentation of the Humboldt Forum was made online on 16 December 2020.
-Over some 800 years, the location of Berlin’s newest cultural landmark has changed remarkably.
+In July 2021 the Humboldt Forum finally opened its doors.
+Over some 800 years the location of Berlin’s newest cultural landmark has changed remarkably.
 Having been the site of some momentous events in European and world history.
 Following the reunification of Germany and considerable debate, it was agreed to partially reconstruct the great Baroque Berlin Palace to provide a new cultural space in the city.
-Exhibitions and events will draw on the collections and work of four cultural and scientific institutions.
+Exhibitions and events drawing on the collections and work of four cultural and scientific institutions in Berlin.

 Looking north east towards the Humboldt Forum, with the TV Tower in the background, a reconstructed Eosander Portal serves as the main entrance, just as it did for the Berlin Palace.